MarineEvoEcoLab/Lab_Website/content/authors/Erin Wildes/_index.md

 - Undergraduates
 ---

-I am an undergraduate pursuing a B.S in Medical Laboratory Science at the University of Rhode Island.
+I am an undergraduate pursuing a B.S in Marine Affairs at the University of Rhode Island.
 I have been conducting research on the effect on Coastal Stressors on larval and juvenile oysters.